How to Fix a Squeaky Door: Simple Steps and the Best Lubricants

-How to fix a squeaky door?
-A squeaky door can be a daily frustration but thankfully there are simple ways to fix a squeaky door that is creaking loudly and disrupting the calm every time you open or close it, whether it’s the door to your bedroom, bathroom, or closet, and this issue can feel especially persistent in a rental where older doors and hinges are common due to years of use without regular maintenance.
+A squeaky door can be a daily frustration, but thankfully, learning how to fix a squeaky door is simple!
+That constant creaking every time you open or close a door – whether it’s to your bedroom, bathroom, or closet – can disrupt the calm.
+This issue is especially common in rentals with older doors and hinges that haven’t had regular maintenance.

 What to Consider Before fixing a squeaky door